OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 :mod:`nti.contentlibrary.bundle`::

 	{
-	    "ntiid": "tag:nextthought.com,2011-10:NTI-Bundle-ABundle",
 	    "ContentPackages": ["tag:nextthought.com,2011-10:USSC-HTML-Cohen.cohen_v._california."],
 	    "title": "A Title"
 	}

-.. note:: The NTIID, while currently required, will be ignored and/or
+.. note:: Regular (non-course) bundles are required to specify an
-		  overwritten by an automatically generated ID in the future.
-		  No client or server component should rely on this value.
+		  NTIID.
+However, any NTIID, specified here is ignored and overwritten by an automatically generated ID.
+No client or server component should rely on this value, and it's best to leave it out.

 .. note:: In the future, we expect to be able to reference existing
 		  content package bundles instead of defining new one for each course.

-.. warning:: Recall that current UIs can only handle a single content
+.. warning:: Recall that current UIs can only fully handle a single
-			 package being defined here.
+			 content package being defined here.

 .. caution:: If the content packages need to be permissioned to not be
 			 publically visible without being enrolled in the course,